 Both SFTP servers and SCP servers use a Secure Shell, or SSH connection.
 SFTP stands for SSH File Transfer Protocol and supports secure data transfers with good performance and reliability.
 SCP stands for Secure Copy Protocol, and it operates at faster speeds than SFTP but without some of the functionality.
 SFTP and SCP often work together, and using at least one of them is important to keep your files secure during transfer.

 To get the most out of these protocols, you need to have the right solution.
-This guide reviews the top SFTP and SCP servers for 2020.
+This guide reviews the top SFTP and SCP servers on the market today.
 Topping the list are three tools from SolarWinds: the free SolarWinds® SFTP/SCP Server, and SolarWinds Engineer’s Toolset™ and SolarWinds Network Configuration Manager, premium solutions including SFTP/SCP Server alongside numerous other features.

 Top 9 SFTP and SCP Servers